lukegun/BIOMEC/README.md

 The output of this file will then be of the form <input.txt> though other names will work.
 It is important that a copy of the MECSim Master.inp file is present in the folder you run inputwritter.py as the MECSim input file is required for BIOMEC to run.

-Once comfortable with writting the input file it is recommended to use any text editor.
+Once comfortable with writing the input file it is recommended to use any text editor.

 ## Currently Supported Optimizable Parameters
-These are the currently supported parameters that can be treated as varibles in BIOMEC for CMA-ES and Bayesian Inference calculations.
+These are the currently supported parameters that can be treated as variables in BIOMEC for CMA-ES and Bayesian Inference calculations.

 | Parameter  | Code # |
 | ------------- | ------------- |